 Thankfully, there’s a hosted desktop solution that can meet all these needs.
 Do you have task workers who need access to productivity applications?
 What about knowledge workers who use more CPU intensive apps?
 Lastly, power users?
 What about those folks using graphics intensive applications, maybe on workstations under their desk?
-How do you keep them productive at the beach, too? [ -Tip: join our next webinar on remote access to mission critical applications]
+How do you keep them productive on the go?

 The easiest users to make mobile, task workers typically use just a few standard low-CPU applications, maybe Microsoft Word or Excel.
 They could be office administrators, call center workers, support staff, etc. When it comes to mobility, the key to a task worker is that they need access to their office applications, but they don’t need a lot of bells and whistles.